MichaIng/DietPi-Docs/docs/software/remote_desktop.md

 === "Autostart"

     TigerVNC is enabled by default to start automatically at boot.
-Run `systemctl disable vncserver` to disable this beheviour and `systemctl start vncserver` to start it manually from console.
+Run `systemctl disable vncserver` to disable this behaviour and `systemctl start vncserver` to start it manually from console.

     To re-enabled TigerVNC autostart, run `systemctl enable vncserver`, to stop it manually `systemctl stop vncserver` can be used.